James Dean starred in just three major movies, more than half a century ago. But he remains one of American culture’s most enduring icons.

 By: Linnea Crowther

-And more than 55 years after his death Sept.
-30, 1955, Dean continues to make appearances in pop culture.
-Born Feb.
-8, 1931, the actor would have turned 81 today, but he is perpetually young and handsome in our memory as he finds his way into…
+And decades after his death Sept.
+30, 1955, Dean continues to make appearances in pop culture, perpetually young and handsome in our memory as he finds his way into songs, movies, and more.

 Music.
 Dean has been name-checked in dozens of pop and rock songs, including a few that are all about him: “James Dean” by the Eagles, “Come Back Jimmy Dean” by Bette Midler, and “Jim Dean of Indiana” by Phil Ochs, to name a few.
 And his name comes up in even more.
 In Billy Joel’s “We Didn’t Start the Fire,” Dean is sandwiched between Einstein and “Brooklyn’s got a winning team.”
 In “Rather Die Young,” Beyonce tells her dangerous crush, “You’re my James Dean.”
 Lady Gaga’s “Speechless” refers to an ex’s “James Dean glossy eyes.”
 John Mellencamp’s “Jack and Diane” has young Jack scratching his head and doing “his best James Dean” to impress Diane with his cool.
 And that’s just a scratch on the surface of songs referencing Dean.

 And More.
-Dean is still everywhere: books (Homeward Bound imagines an alternate reality in which Dean lived past 24), postage stamps, posters gracing many rooms beyond Rizzo’s and Fonzie’s, movie stills and publicity photos in 1950s-themed diners across America, and so much more.
+Dean is still everywhere: books ("Homeward Bound" imagines an alternate reality in which Dean lived past 24), postage stamps, posters gracing many a room beyond Rizzo’s and Fonzie’s, movie stills and publicity photos in 1950s-themed diners across America, and so much more.
 Dean is one rebel who truly endures.